sindresorhus/pageres/readme.md

 Get screenshots of websites in different resolutions.

-Specify urls and screen resolutions you want as arguments.
+Specify urls and screen resolutions as arguments.
 Order doesn't matter.

 Usage
-  pageres <url> <resolution> [<resolution> <url> ...] pageres <url> [<url> ...] --file <filepath>
+  pageres <url> <resolution> [<resolution> <url> ...] pageres [<url> <resolution> ...] < <file>
+  cat <file> | pageres [<url> <resolution> ...]

 Example
   pageres todomvc.com yeoman.io 1366x768 1600x900
+  pageres 1366x768 < urls.txt
+  cat screen-resolutions.txt | pageres todomvc.com yeoman.io

+You can also pipe in a newline separated list of urls and screen resolutions which will get merged with the arguments.
-If no sizes are specified it will fall back to the ten most popular screen resolutions according to w3counter.
+If no screen resolutions are specified it will fall back to the ten most popular ones according to w3counter.

-The <filepath> file should be formatted to have one <resolution> on each line.
 ```